CarlosCoto/ComputationalPhysics/README.md

 -Molecular dynamics (with Fortran):

 - ssolar.f: Program that simulates the Solar System using Verlet algorithm for solving differential equations
+- schroedinger.f: Program that simulates a quantum particle	on a squared potential	well

 The error at the bottom of the code blocks ("LFortran Exception: visit_Read() not implemented") is due to the lack of implementation of file IO in the runtime library of LFortran for Jupyter